aesara-devs/aesara/doc/extending/graph_rewriting.rst

 another optimizer, ``extend`` will do nothing).
 In a nutshell, :class:`ReplaceValidate` grants access to :meth:`fgraph.replace_validate`, and :meth:`fgraph.replace_validate` allows us to replace a :class:`Variable` with another while respecting certain validation constraints.
-You can browse the list of :ref:`libdoc_graph_fgraphfeaturelist` and see if some of them might be useful to write optimizations with.
-For example, as an exercise, try to rewrite ``Simplify`` using :class:`NodeFinder`.
+As an exercise, try to rewrite ``Simplify`` using :class:`NodeFinder`.
 (Hint: you want to use the method it publishes instead of the call to toposort!)